TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 ### Google Cloud SDK
 #### Installation
 We will need to download and install `gcloud` - the command line tool for managing resources on Google Cloud Platform.

+IMPORTANT!
+Be sure to move the `./google-cloud-sdk` folder to someplace permanent on your development system.
+I made the mistake of simply running the below commands while the folder was in my `~/Downloads` directory and when I deleted it...the necessary commands no longer existed 😳 If this happened to you, don't sweat it.
+Put the `./google-cloud-sdk` folder in your home directory, and then modify your `~/.bash_profile` so that it points to the current location (Google Cloud SDK would have appended a few lines at the end of it for you already)

 To download and install the latest version of the Google Cloud SDK, please refer to [https://cloud.google.com/sdk/docs/](https://cloud.google.com/sdk/docs/):